Xetibo/ReSet-Doc/sections/conclusion.typ

 to prove and test the implementation.

-The thesis mentioned goal of a plugin system for the ReSet application has been achieved with this thesis.
+The thesis mentioned goal of a plugin system for the ReSet application has been achieved.
 Alongside this were two exemplary plugins, as well as underlying work for the base ReSet application such as refactoring and testing systems.
 The underlying work proved to be necessary for the extension of the plugin system as well as the continuing maintainability of the ReSet